Thieves Steal Priceless Diamonds In Heist At Dresden's 'Green Vault' Museum

 Updated at 3:55 p.m.
 ET

-Police are searching for the bold thieves who made off with priceless diamonds and other historic treasures from the Grünes Gewölbe or "Green Vault" state museum in Dresden, Germany, early Monday.
+Police are searching for the bold thieves who made off with priceless diamonds and other historic treasures from the Grünes Gewölbe, or "Green Vault," state museum in Dresden, Germany, early Monday.

-The museum has a large collection of jewels, Baroque artifacts and intricately crafted golden tableaus amassed between 1723 and 1730 by August the Strong, the Saxon elector and arts patron who later became king of Poland.
+The museum has a large collection of jewels, Baroque artifacts and intricately crafted golden tableaux amassed between 1723 and 1730 by August the Strong, the Saxon elector and arts patron who later became king of Poland.

 Early reports of the heist sparked incredulity and worries about how much was taken, since the historic Green Vault collection includes thousands of rare and irreplaceable items.
-The loot's material value seems to have fallen short of the $1 billion initially reported by some German news outlets, but Marion Ackermann, general director of the State Art Collection in Dresden, said the pilfered items have priceless cultural value.
+The loot's material value seems to have fallen short of the $1 billion initially reported by some German news outlets, but Marion Ackermann, general director of the Dresden State Art Collections, said the pilfered items have priceless cultural value.

 "We are shocked by the brutality of the burglary," Ackermann said, according to Deutsche Welle.